StefanScherer/stefanscherer.github.io/windows-docker-workshop/Slides.md

 - Docker Engine

-- Container Image
+- Docker Image

-- Container
+- Docker Container

-- Container Registry
+- Docker Registry

 - Dockerfile

+---
+background-image: url(assets/what_is_a_container.png)

+## What is a container?

+- Standarized packaging for<br/>
+  software and dependencies

+- Isolate apps from each other

+- Share the same OS kernel

+- Works for all major Linux<br/>
+  distributions

+- Containers native to<br/>
+  Windows Server 2016

 ---